Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 KVM hypercalls
 ==============

-Inside the device tree's /hypervisor node there's a property called 'hypercall-instructions'.
-This property contains at most 4 opcodes that make up the hypercall.
+Inside the woke device tree's /hypervisor node there's a property called 'hypercall-instructions'.
+This property contains at most 4 opcodes that make up the woke hypercall.
 To call a hypercall, just call these instructions.

 The parameters are as follows: